meg-gutshall/vc-rust-learning-cohort/README.md

 ## Contributing

-If you would like to add a learning resource, open a pull request.
+If you would like to add a learning resource, see [CONTRIBUTING.md](CONTRIBUTING.md) for step-by-step directions.